--a For each file, list all revisions within a specified revision range, rather than only the highest revision in the range. -A Limit output to files in archive depots. -е Exclude deleted, purged, or archived files; the files that remain are those available for syncing or integration. -m max Limit output to the first max files.
+-a For each file, list all revisions within a specified revision range, rather than only the highest revision in the range. -A Limit output to files in archive depots. -е Exclude deleted, purged, or archived files; the files that remain are those available for syncing or integration. -i Ignore the case of the file argument when listing files in a case sensitive server.

+-m max Limit output to the first max files.

 -U unloadfile List only files in the unload depot.
 See p4 unload for details.

+g-opts See "Global Options" on page 569.